Justin Turner Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Justin Turner and his .477 slugging percentage over his past 10 games, take on starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner (.250 on-base percentage in past 10 games, 93 points below season-long percentage), take on starter Aaron Civale and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Guardians.
+In his previous game he had a hitless showing (0-for-4) against the Guardians.

 Justin Turner Game Info & Props vs. the Guardians